adomingues/adomingues.github.io/_posts/2016-08-01-sublime-text-setup.md

 - [pythonpep8autoformat](https://bitbucket.org/StephaneBunel/pythonpep8autoformat), formats old code with pep8 rules.
 - [python3](https://github.com/petervaro/python), syntax highlighting.
 - [carlcalderon sublime color schemes](https://github.com/carlcalderon/sublime-color-schemes), I prefer not so dark schemes, and use the Tyrann Kim or the Tyrann Alex.

+From the above the single most important one is `SendREPL` which allows me to send commands straight from the editor to the terminal (with `tmux`) with a keystroke `ctrl+[enter]`.
+It does not matter if in `tmux` there is an R terminal, python console, or pure ol' bash.
+This flexibility is precious.

 ## Extras